Ahmad Shah I: Legacy

 He is honoured for his bravery, skill, and success as a war leader as well as for his piety and his justice.
-His piety showed itself in his respect for three great religious teachers: Sheikh Rukn-ud-din, the representative of Sheikh Moinuddin Chishti, the great Khwajah of Ajmer; Sheikh Ahmed Khattu who is buried at Sarkhej Roza, Ahmedabad; and the Bukharan Sheikh Burhan-ud-din known as Kutbi Alam the father of the more famous Shah Alam.
+His piety showed itself in his respect for three great religious teachers: Sheikh Rukn-ud-din, the representative of Sheikh Moinuddin Chishti, Khwajah of Ajmer; Sheikh Ahmed Khattu who is buried at Sarkhej Roza, Ahmedabad; and the Bukharan Sheikh Burhan-ud-din known as Kutbi Alam the father of the more famous Shah Alam.

 Of Ahmed's justice two instances are recorded.
 Sitting in the window of his palace watching the Sabarmati River in flood Ahmed saw a large earthen jar float by.
 The jar was opened and the body of a murdered man was found wrapped in a blanket.
 The potters were called and one said the jar was his and had been sold to the headman of a neighbouring village.
 On inquiry the headman was proved to have murdered a grain merchant and was hanged.
 The second case was the murder of a poor man by Ahmed's son-in-law.
 The Kazi found the relations of the deceased willing to accept a blood fine and when the fine was paid released the prince.
 Ahmed hearing of his son-in-law's release said in the case of the rich fine is no punishment and ordered his son-in-law to be hanged.